Citybop has the coolest things to do in Portland

 The sleek and sophisticated West End

-The West End in downtown Portland has Portland's hippest restaurants with gorgeous styling, like Tasty n Alder, Bamboo Sushi, and Cheryls on 12th.
+The West End in downtown Portland has Portland's hippest restaurants, like Bamboo Sushi and Cheryls on 12th.

 Best shopping in downtown Portland